 PDF Level Declarations in Output

 PDF output files declare their compliance level with a particular version of the PDF Standard.
-For example, documents created with Adobe PDF Library v10.0.x can declare a standard as high as PDF v1.7.
+For example, documents created with Adobe PDF Library v18 can declare a standard of PDF v 2.0.

 Applications reading, processing or displaying PDF output may inspect the declaration within the file to determine how to process it.
 In particular, Adobe Acrobat and Reader applications may produce a popup warning of possible unsupported PDF features if they detect that the declared PDF level of the document is higher than the current PDF revision level at the time they were released.